xico2001pt/wiifly-3d-navigation/README.md

 ## Controls

 The WiiFly system is controlled by the Wii remote.
 The cursor’s position is determined by the IR camera, controlling the camera's angular speed.
-The distance between the sensor bar and the remote is used to determine the camera's linear speed.
+The distance between the sensor bar and the remote determines the camera's linear speed.

 ## Project Structure